 - Women living with HIV to refer to all people who are living with HIV and who identify as women.
-This includes cis, trans, gender non-binary who were assigned female at birth, two-spirit and gender-diverse women - Care providers to refer to all people who provide care for women living with HIV.
-This includes family physicians, specialists, nurse practitioners, registered nurses, pharmacists and front-line service providers from HIV service organizations - HIV service organizations to refer to community-based organizations that provide HIV and AIDS programs, supports and services
+This includes cis, trans, non-binary, two-spirit and gender-diverse - Care providers to refer to all people who provide care for women living with HIV.
+This includes family physicians, specialists, nurse practitioners, registered nurses, pharmacists and front-line service providers from HIV service organizations - · HIV service organizations to refer to community-based organizations that provide HIV and AIDS programs, supports and services